Rogdham/sdkite/docs/src/http_response.md

 ## Usage as a context manager

+Using a response as a context manager has two main effects.

+First, some allocated resources are cleaned when leaving the context manager.

+!!!
+Note

+    This depends on the [HTTP engine](http_engine.md), but for example [requests](https://github.com/psf/requests) needs this in streaming mode to be able to release connections back to the pool.

-When a response is used as a context manager, all exceptions raised within the context manager are caught an `HTTPContextError` exception is raised instead.
+Second, all exceptions raised within the context manager are caught an `HTTPContextError` exception is raised instead.

     :::python
     >>> from sdkite.http import HTTPAdapterSpec, HTTPContextError